 Welcome to the Tour of Rome website

-The purpose this website is to help visitors to Rome get the most out of their visit by suggesting sights and tourist attractions that range from ancient historical ruins to holy places displaying incredible works of architecture and art.
+The purpose this website is to help visitors to Rome get the most out of their visit, by suggesting sights, luggage sets and toursist attractions that range from ancient historical ruins to holy places displaying incredible works of architecture and art.

 The Italian city of Rome, known as the Eternal City, with numerous ancient monuments and galleries, has been a major tourist attraction for many centuries.
 Over recent years, the city has undergone a facelift with an extensive restoration programme.
 Many of the streets and squares have been repaved, and fountains cleaned.
 Although a busy city with a labyrinth of ancient and modern streets, in central Rome it is reasonably easy to find your way around.
 The river Tiber divides Rome from north to south, with most of the historical attractions located on the east bank.
 Rome’s most impressive ancient ruins, the Roman Forum and the Colosseum, are both located between the Capitoline and Palatine hills.
 The Vatican sits on the west bank, as does the, bustling Trastevere area.